 In the early 1900s, Jim Crow was meeting all challenges.
 The 1910 purchase of a row house at 1834 McCulloh Street by W. Ashbie Hawkins, an African American, flew in the face of the understood racial demarcation line.
 It prompted Baltimore City Council to pass four residential segregation laws between 1910 and 1913.
 When the U.S. Supreme Court declared this method unconstitutional in 1917, more racially restrictive covenants and redevelopment became the local instruments of discrimination.

-In response to these forms of Apartheid, Baltimore developed the nation’s second biggest NAACP branch.
+In response to these forms of Apartheid, Baltimore developed the nation’s second-biggest NAACP branch.
 Their activism led to many incremental victories and a strong reputation in the fight for national civil rights.
 One example is their important role in the 1948 protest that desegregated Baltimore’s public facilities, such as tennis courts.
 Baltimore’s progressive reputation attracted many African Americans from the South.

-By the 1970, Baltimore had a clear Black majority, albeit poorer, that elected Parren J. Mitchell to the US Congress 7th district.
+By 1970, Baltimore had a clear Black majority, albeit poorer, that elected Parren J. Mitchell to the US Congress 7th district.
 Mitchell led Congress to establish the first Minority Business Development program.
-When Mitchell retired, Kweisi Mfume, a street hustler-transformed-to-activist and radio talk show host was elected in his place.
+When Mitchell retired, Kweisi Mfume, a street hustler-transformed-to-activist, and radio talk show host was elected in his place.
 Mfume would go on to distinguish himself as the head of the Black Caucus and NAACP.
 In the 1980s, Baltimore elected its first Black mayor and Rhodes Scholar, Kurt Schmoke, who continued the strategy of building up the Inner Harbor tourism tax base.
-Baltimore’s stature as national tourist and convention destination grew, even as neighborhood problems festered.
-Nevertheless, the city became national headquarters for the NAACP.
+Baltimore’s stature as a national tourist and convention destination grew, even as neighborhood problems festered.
+Nevertheless, the city became the national headquarters for the NAACP.

 After 12 years of Schmoke’s leadership, Martin O’Malley, a European American, was elected mayor with support from black elected officials.
 Elijah Cummings became the second Congressman from Baltimore to lead the Black Caucus.

 By any measure, the Inner Harbor, Fells Point, Mount Vernon, Camden Yards and South Baltimore tourism districts are resounding successes.
 Urban professionals are returning to those districts in droves, escalating housing prices.
-The Westside of Downtown is on a to similar turnaround path.
-Now the city must focus its strategy and resources on the renewal of West Baltimore and East Baltimore to turnaround the part of its image seen on The Wire TV program.
+The Westside of Downtown is on a similar turnaround path.
+Now the city must focus its strategy and resources on the renewal of West Baltimore and East Baltimore to turn around the part of its image seen on The Wire TV program.